Here at Essington Farm, we’re committed to carrying out sustainable farming practices and continuing to improve our environmental performance.

 We stock a wide range of locally produced juices, preserves, honey and crisps, so you can buy everything you need from our farm shop.
 This means we only sell products with low food miles which helps us sustain a smaller carbon footprint.

 Our ongoing goal is to cut down as much packaging waste as possible with us actively seeking out and trialling alternatives.
-Plastic bags have been replaced where possible with paper, and our plastic carrier bags are in the process of being phased out.
+Plastic bags have been replaced where possible with paper, and our carrier bags are compostable and biodegradable.

 To cut down on packaging, we have implemented a zero-waste scale in the farm shop to encourage people to bring their own containers to put loose produce in.
 Using the zero-waste scales, it’s easy for customers to reuse their containers as many times as they like.
 We also encourage our customers to bring their own re-useable containers to our butchery and deli counters, we will gladly put your meat or deli items into your own containers to limit the use of plastic bags.